IrascibleBasil/pharis-mod-list/modlist.md

 Use the moved version of the plugin linked above for **Tamriel Rebuilt** compatibility.

-**Important: Use only the moved plugin or you will get two islands.**
+**Important Note: Use only the moved plugin or you will get two islands.**

 # Cell Edits & Overhauls	[<sub><sup>⭡</sup></sub>](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#jump-to-separator)